Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 Example:

-The best example of a news blog is BBC News.
+The best example of a news blog is the BBC News website.
 It is a great source of global news and current events.

 Take a look at a few other news blogs: